 Community Rail Lancashire in partnership with the Lancashire Rail Ramblers, Friends of Dales Rail and the Friends of the Settle Carlisle Line arrange a number of guided walks through out the year.
 These start and end at stations on community rail lines including the Settle to Carlisle line.

 Following the changes to the restrictions as we ease out of the Covid19 pandemic Community Rail Lancashire and the Lancashire Rail Ramblers have decided to reintroduce the guided walks that start on stations in the East Lancashire area.
-A short six walk programme has been published and details can be found below.
+A ten walk programme has been published and details can be found below.

 Train times in the above leaflet are correct at time of publication.
 For details of train times from your local station to join our walks see the relevant Northern timetables.

 Timetable 9 covers York, Leeds & Colne to Preston & Blackpool.

 Timetable 12 covers Manchester to Blackburn & Clitheroe (direct).

 Timetable 36 covers Manchester to Blackburn via the Todmorden Curve.

 Timetables are available to download online from crl.org.uk/, northernrailway.co.uk/ and nationalrail.co.uk.